n-patel/flights/README.md

 # southwest-scraper
-This Python script will allow you to find cheap roundtrips on Southwest, especially if you have flexible dates of travel (for example, you want to visit your long-distance significant other on any weekend in the next few months).
-Since airlines change ticket prices throughout the week, leaving this running will allow you to wait until prices drop under a certain threshold.
-Once a suitable flight is found, the script can send you a text message to notify you.
-This program is different from others in that it considers multiple different airports and travel dates.
+This Python script will allow you to find cheap roundtrips on Southwest, especially if you have flexible dates of travel (for example, any weekend in the next six months).
+Since airlines change ticket prices throughout the week, leaving this running will allow you to wait until prices drop under a certain threshold before booking.
+Once the script finds a suitable flight, it will send you a text message notification.
+This program is different from other flight scrapers in that it considers multiple different airports and travel dates.

 ## Installation
 ### Setup